-I am pleased to have co-edited and contributed to this volume, forthcoming with Routledge July 12 2018.The book's website at Routledge is linked here, and its Twitter feed is here: https://twitter.com/lon2un?lang=en.
+I am pleased to have co-edited and contributed to this volume, now published with Routledge July 12 2018.The book's website at Routledge is linked here, and its Twitter feed is here: https://twitter.com/lon2un?lang=en.

 Foreword: From the League of Nations to the United Nations.